confluentinc/schema-registry/docs/avro.rst

 #. `Configure it in your client application <https://docs.confluent.io/current/schema-registry/docs/config.html#avro-compatibility-level>`__
 #. `Use the |sr| REST API <https://docs.confluent.io/current/schema-registry/docs/using.html#updating-compatibility-requirements-globally>`__

-To check the compatibility of a given schema, you may test it one of two ways:
+To validate the compatibility of a given schema, you may test it one of two ways:

 #. `Use the Schema Registry Maven Plugin <https://docs.confluent.io/current/schema-registry/docs/maven-plugin.html#schema-registry-test-compatibility>`__
 #. `Use the |sr| REST API <https://docs.confluent.io/current/schema-registry/docs/using.html#testing-compatibility-of-a-schema-with-the-latest-schema-under-subject-kafka-value>`__